m4556/customer_churn_prediction/README.md

 ###  Project Overview

 Retaining customers is key to a company's success, especially in an industry as competitive as wireless services.
 Acquiring new customers is not only more difficult, but also much more costly to companies than maintaining existing customer relationships.
-In this notebook, I will predict behavior to retain customers at a home phone and internet service provider called Telco.
-I'll first use exploratory data analysis to understand the relationships between the features and the target variable and identify factors that are influential in predicting customer attrition.
-Using these features, I'll develop a predictive model to help the company proactively reduce their churn rate and use insights from the model to strengthen their customer retention strategies.
+In these notebooks, exploratory data analysis is performed to understand the relationships between the features and the target variable and identify factors that are influential in predicting customer attrition.
+Using these features, a predictive model is developed to help the company proactively reduce their churn rate and use insights from the model to strengthen their customer retention strategies.

 ### Dataset
 Dataset contains 19 independent variables, which can be classified into 3 groups: